kexiaowen/CS4224-MongoDB/README.md

             > ./mongo --host <node_ip_addr> --port 27018

-            In the mongo shell, run the following method: rs:SECONDARY> rs.initiate( {
+            In the mongo shell, run the following method, and then type `exit` to exit the shell rs.initiate( {
                    _id : "rs",
                    members: [
                       { _id: 0, host: "192.168.48.219:27018" },